Hierarchical Graph Representations in Digital Pathology: Results

 \subsubsection{Domain expert comparison on BRACS dataset}

-To assess the quality of the BRACS dataset and benchmark the proposed $\hact$-Net, we acquire independent pathologist' annotations on the BRACS test set.
-We include the participation of three board-certified pathologists (excluding the pathologists providing the initial annotations, namely ground truth labels) in the domain expert comparison experiment by following the evaluation protocols by~\cite{elmore15}.
-The participating pathologists are from three medical centers, 1) National Cancer Institute- IRCCS-Fondazione Pascale, Naples, Italy, 2) Lausanne University Hospital, CHUV, Lausanne, Switzerland, and 3) Aurigen- Centre de Pathologie, Lausanne, Switzerland.
-They are specialized in breast pathology and have been in practice for over twenty years.
-The pathologists independently and remotely annotated the $\troi$s in the BRACS test set without having access to the respective WSIs.
-This protocol ensures equal field-of-view for all the pathologists and our proposed methodology.
+To further benchmark our proposed methodology as well as to assess the quality of the introduced BRACS dataset, we acquired annotations of the BRACS test set by additional independent pathologists.
+For such comparison with domain experts, we follow the evaluation protocol in~\cite{elmore15}.
+We recruited three board-certified pathologists (other than the original three pathologists who provided the initial annotations, namely our ground truth labels), from three different medical centers, to further ensure independence: $\bullet$~National Cancer Institute- IRCCS-Fondazione Pascale, Naples, Italy; $\bullet$~Lausanne University Hospital, CHUV, Lausanne, Switzerland; and $\bullet$~Aurigen, Centre de Pathologie, Lausanne, Switzerland.
+These experts are specialized in breast pathology and have been in practice for over twenty years.
+The pathologists independently and remotely annotated BRACS test set $\troi$s, without having access to respective WSIs.
+This protocol ensures equal field-of-view for all the pathologists as well as our methodology.

-The pathologists' annotations and $\hact$-Net predictions are compared to the ground truth labels of the BRACS test set to evaluate their classification performances, presented in Table~\ref{tab:human_evaluation}.
-We include per-class F1-scores, overall weighted F1-score, and accuracy for the individual pathologist.
-Further, we include the aggregated statistics of the pathologists' performances for benchmarking $\hact$-Net with respect to the domain expert annotators.
-Table~\ref{tab:human_evaluation} indicates that $\hact$-Net provides per-class comparable classification performance to the pathologists.
-The $\hact$-Net actually outperforms the domain experts in the cases that are typically more difficult to distinguish, namely atypia and hyperplasias, which was also one of the main aims of the developed technologies.
-Also, the per-class standard deviation conveys that $\hact$-Net reduces uncertainty and provides more reproducible and objective results compared to the independent domain expert annotators.
-The independent pathologists' have 57\% concordance with the ground truth diagnoses for the 7-class classification task and $\hact$-Net results in a better concordance rate.
+These new pathologist annotations are compared to the ground truth labels, with the results shown in Table~\ref{tab:human_evaluation}.
+We present per-class F1-scores, overall weighted F1-score, and overall weighted accuracy for each individual pathologist.
+Further, we include the aggregated statistics of all three pathologists for benchmarking $\hact$-Net with domain experts.
+Table~\ref{tab:human_evaluation} indicates that $\hact$-Net outperforms the domain experts in distinguishing $\troi$s of diagnostically challenging classes, \ie atypia and hyperplasias, while yielding comparable performance for the normal and cancerous categories.
+Per-class standard deviations of pathologists' statistics illustrate the expected high inter-observer variability in breast cancer diagnosis.
+Compared to the pathologists, $\hact$-Net yields a superior weighted accuracy and weighted F1 given the ground truth diagnoses for the 7-class classification task.